VezertVezert

 One technique that works well here is card sorting.
 Write each potential page or content piece on a card, then ask five to ten people from your target audience to group them into categories that make sense.
 The patterns that emerge are often very different from what internal teams assume, and they'll save you from building a structure that only makes sense to people who already work at your company.

-If you're starting a new project, having a clear website design brief in place before building your sitemap will accelerate every step of this process — the brief forces the internal alignment that makes structure decisions far easier.
+If you're starting a new project, having a clear website design brief in place before building your sitemap will accelerate every step of this process — the brief forces the internal alignment that makes website structure planning decisions far easier.

 For each page, ask:

-Pro tip: export your existing sitemap using a tool like Screaming Frog or Sitebulb, then colour-code pages by status — keep (green), merge (yellow), delete (red).
+Export your existing sitemap using a tool like Screaming Frog or Sitebulb, then colour-code pages by status — keep (green), merge (yellow), delete (red).
 It makes the decision-making process visual and far less overwhelming.

 Step 3 — Build Your Visual Sitemap